Mohamed20a/Mohamed20a/README.md

 ### 👋 Mohamed's GitHub Profile 👋

-Hey there, my name is Mohamed Ahmed and I always look forward to confrontation, challenge and thinking outside the box I strive to create beautiful and immersive web thro.
+Hey there, my name is Mohamed Ahmed and I have experience in the field of web development and design.

-Now I'm a FrontEnd Engineer and technical writer who uses written tutorials and blog posts to help people learn to code.
+I always look forward to confrontation, challenge and thinking outside the box I strive to create beautiful and immersive web through carefully designed and user focused code instructions I am passionate and energetic as I can develop my skills and gain more experience.

 - 💻 I’m Front-End Developer...
 - 🌱 I’m currently learning React JS..